yoavfreund/UCSD_BigData_2015/notebooks/MRJOB-EMR-Cookbook/MRJOB-EMR-Cookbook.md

   - `s3://yoavfreunddefault/simple_mrjob/` for a directory.
   - `s3://yoavfreunddefault/simple_mrjob/part-00000` for a single file
 - **HDFS**: If a file has been mounted on hdfs for you (this is done by the TAs) then you can access it by specifying `hdfs://'+node+':9000/weather.raw_data/ALL.csv` where "node" is the DNS name of the namenode for the job-flow you are using (provided by the script `find_waiting_flow` above.)

 ###### Other input files
+- If you want to upload files to the directory in which the task is executed you can use the `--file` option on the command line.
-You often need to provide the tasks with a data files (for example: centroid locations in kmeans).
+- If you want to provide you tasks with data files whose name will be determined at run time (for example: centroid locations in kmeans).
 You do that by defining a  new parameter using the `add_file_option` in mrjob.
 For example:
 ```python
 def configure_options(self):
   super(SqliteJob, self).configure_options()